In vitro antifungal susceptibility pattern of Candida species isolated from gastroesophageal candidiasis

-Aim: Determination of antifungal susceptibility profile of Candida species isolated from gastroesophageal lesions.
+Aim: The current study aimed to determine the antifungal susceptibility profile of Candida species isolated from gastroesophageal lesions

-Patients and methods: Forty-eight clinical samples were collected from 60 patients underwent endoscopy.
+Methods: Forty-eight clinical samples were collected from 60 patients undergoing endoscopy.
 All isolates were identified by molecular techniques (PCR-RFLP).
-The profiles of the susceptibility of Candida spp. to seven antifungal agents including amphotericin B, fluconazole, itraconazole, luliconazole, voriconazole, posaconazole and caspofungin were evaluated using broth microdilution.
+The profiles of the susceptibility of Candida spp. to seven antifungal agents, i.e. amphotericin B, fluconazole, itraconazole, luliconazole, voriconazole, posaconazole, and caspofungin, were evaluated using broth microdilution.

-Results: The susceptibility profile of Candida isolates revealed 100% sensitivity to amphotericin B, caspofungin, and voriconazole; moreover, fluconazole (6.25%) and itraconazole (2.1%) resistant isolates were observed.
+Results: The susceptibility profile of Candida isolates revealed 100% sensitivity to amphotericin B, caspofungin, and voriconazole.
+Moreover, fluconazole- (6.5%) and itraconazole-resistant (2.1%) isolates were observed.

 - Antifungal susceptibility testing